jmhodges/howsmyssl/README.md

 is `go get`'able.

 It has a fork of the Go crypto/tls library at ./tls/ in order to add a ServerHandshake and expose the ClientHello struct.
-We may want to copy the serverhandshake code out, and pass the data through while doing our own handshake.
+We may want to copy the ServerHandshake code out, and pass the data through while doing our own handshake.
 There's some additional work we may have to do around this to enable 1/n-1 record splitting detection.
+Getting that make require more digging in and disallow the copying of the handshake data.

 It's been useful to me to use [justrun][justrun] to recompile the project while modifying the template.
 Typical use is simply: